 - Provider Network & Drug Formulary: Ensure your preferred doctors and medications are covered.

-Step 3: Execute the Switch and Enroll
+Step 3: Make the Switch and Enroll

-- Review Selections Carefully: Confirm your chosen medical plan, dental, vision, and any voluntary benefits (e.g., disability, life insurance).
+- Review selections carefully.
+Confirm your chosen medical plan, dental, vision, and any voluntary benefits (e.g., disability, life insurance).

-- Configure Linked Accounts: If you choose an HDHP, set up your HSA contributions.
+- Configure linked accounts.
+If you choose an HDHP, set up your HSA contributions.
 For an FSA, calculate your annual election carefully (use-it-or-lose-it rules apply).

-- Save Confirmation: Print or digitally save your enrollment confirmation and summary of benefits.
+- Save confirmation.
+Print or digitally save your enrollment confirmation and summary of benefits.
 This is your proof of election.

-Step 4: Post-Enrollment Activation and Onboarding
+Step 4: Activate and Onboard